amitrdandavate/demo/README.md

-# Secure Build Via ISO
+# Secure Build via ISO

 ## Role Name - provision_vm
 Description - This role helps to deploy the new virtual machine using CentOS-7-x86_64-DVD-1908.iso file.
 Post deployment of VM additional configurations are also performed and the deployed VM is then hardened.